She’s the first female detective

 Experience the raw intensity of Mexico’s drug war through the Detective Emilia Cruz mystery series.

-Created by former CIA officer Carmen Amato, this gripping police procedural follows Acapulco’s first female detective as she navigates a landscape of cartels, corruption, and social inequality.
-Inspired by Carmen’s own counterdrug expertise, the series delivers an authentic, insider look at international crime.
+This gripping international police procedural series follows Acapulco’s first female detective as she confronts cartels, corruption, and social inequality amid the hunt for Mexico’s missing.
+Inspired by Carmen’s own counterdrug expertise, the series delivers an authentic, insider look at the war on drugs.

 If you crave strong female leads, gritty realism, and ripped-from-the-headlines suspense, brace yourself for an unforgettable journey into the heart of Acapulco.